 According to the Asian Development Bank, the GDP of Papua New Guinea will expand by 15% in 2015.
-The prediction of the World Bank is sunnier, at 16%, while the International Monetary Fund has plumped for the even higher figure of 19.3%.
+The prediction of the World Bank is sunnier, at 16%, while the International Monetary Fund has plumped for the still higher figure of 19.3%.
 In any case, the economy of this Australasian country is forecast to grow—indeed is currently growing—at a faster rate than any other in the world.
 And while it is true that the projections for 2015 represent something of an aberration, annual growth since 2008 has averaged a very healthy 7.3 per cent.

 At least three questions arise from these facts.
 First, what is driving such consistently remarkable growth?
 Second, who are its principal beneficiaries?
 And finally, what are its social and ecological ramifications?
 The answers to all these questions are far from mysterious, although one cannot—for reasons which will become obvious—expect to see the many-headed corporate media clamouring to lay them out.

 Papua New Guinea, with its stupendous mineral and other natural riches, is often described as a ‘mountain of gold floating on a sea of oil’.
 Australian colonialists, to whom the place was of great strategic importance, were the first to learn the full extent of their then-territory’s vast resource endowment.
 Following the Second World War—during which, of course, an entire campaign had been fought on the island of New Guinea—the desire of Australian elites to exploit the land properly took root.
 In the early 1960s, the efforts of the colonial administration to open up new markets for Australian capital led it to enlist the help of the World Bank, which produced a report on the economic potentialities of what is now Papua New Guinea.
 The report became a blueprint.